 The Authority recognizes the effect of changes in the accounting policy retrospectively.
 The effect of changes in accounting policy are applied prospectively if retrospective application is impractical.
-The following standards were adopted during the year.
+There were no Standards that were applied in the year that affected the reported financial performance and/or financial position presentation and disclosures in the current period in these financial statements.